menemeth11/WebScraper/README.md

 # Web Scraper

 ## General info
-Simple program to take some information from web page (up to 16 underpages).
+Simple program to extract some data from a web page (up to 16 subpages).
 I made this application to understand how web scraping works.

 ## Technologies